wise-old-man/wiseoldman-deploy-configs/README.md

 # nginx-deploy-config

-A Github Action to help deploy all the code in the Wise Old Man project.
+A collection of useful files for the Wise Old Man server configuration.